 It is important to note, that if you are interested in copaiba essential oil uses for pain relief or to protect your liver due to routine acetaminophen use, it is vital that you follow safety guidelines.
 Taking too much of the oil can actually cause harm.
 In fact, in the rat study, large oral doses were shown to increase bilirubin, which is a sign of liver disease.
 Be sure to limit to 1-2 drops each dose and spread doses out to every 4 hours.
-The safest way to consume is in a gel capsule, or you can dilute with some coconut oil and sweetened it up with a little honey.
+The safest way to consume is in a gel capsule filled with olive oil, or you can dilute with some coconut oil and sweetened it up with a little honey.
 Like any essential oil that you take orally, it is vital that you consult with your physician and never take more than the recommended dose.

 In addition to the oil itself, copaiba oil-resin has also been shown to work as a natural healing solution.
 Oleoresins are naturally occurring mixtures of oil and resin that are extracted from plants like the copaiba tree.
 These mixtures have been used in traditional healing and Brazilian folk medicine for years.
 However, recent studies have also shown that oleoresin treatment works as a neuroprotective (protects the brain).

 A research study published in Evidence-Based Complementary and Alternative Medicine looked at how copaiba oil-resin (COR) could possibly be used as an anti-inflammatory and neuroprotective after neural disorders.
 The study used adult rats to investigate the anti-inflammatory and neuroprotective effects of COR after acute damage to the motor cortex.
 The results of the study suggested that “COR treatment induces neuroprotection by modulating inflammatory response following an acute damage to the central nervous system.”
 (6)

 Many essential oils can be used to reduce the appearance of acne or help clear up other skin irritations.
 Copaiba oil is no exception.
 It’s anti-inflammatory and antiseptic properties make it an ideal natural solution for those who suffer from acne.
 When extracted from the oil resin, copaiba essential oil can be used to effectively treat surface acne.